-As the ceramic price here is very reasonable, Bat Trang is a good place if you’re looking for a memorable souvenir in Hanoi.
+As the ceramic price here is very reasonable, Bat Trang is the right place if you’re looking for a memorable souvenir in Hanoi.

 Best day trips from Hanoi

-If you have more than 2 days in Hanoi, check out these day trips to enrich your travel.
+If you have more than two days in Hanoi, check out these day trips to enrich your travel.